Policies, Procedures & Statutory Documentation

 Battle of the Bands – Performance night hosted at Horsforth School, led by sixth form students.
 This event is a competition and has a panel of experts from across Leeds who vote for their favourite group.

-Live at the Wardrobe – This event, hosted by West Yorkshire Music Hub, is an opportunity for one band, often the winner of battle of the bands, to perform at the world famous ‘The Wardrobe’ in Leeds city centre.
-Many famous artists such as Amy Winehouse, Catfish and the Bottlemen and George Ezra have performed at this venue and many of our students attend this usually 18+ venue just to support.
+Live at the Wardrobe – This event, hosted by West Yorkshire Music Hub, is an opportunity for the winner of battle of the bands, to perform at the world-famous venue in Leeds city centre.
+Artists such as Amy Winehouse, Catfish and the Bottlemen and George Ezra have performed at the usually 18+ venue.

 Performances in our local area – These performances change annually but the below list give a taste of the experiences our young people have: